WALL-E322/Blockchain-Question/Q0/STX.md

  Bitcoins used for miner bids are sent to a set of specific addresses corresponding to Stacks (STX) tokens holders that are actively participating in consensus.
 Thus, rather than being destroyed, the bitcoins consumed in the mining process go to productive Stacks holders as a reward based on their holdings of Stacks and participation in the Stacking algorithm.
  Block reward in Stacks has a semi-halving which is 1000 STX/block for first 4 years; 500 STX/block for following 4 years; 250 for the 4 years after that; and then 125 STX/block in perpetuity after that.
  The other important parameter in POX consensus is block time which is at the same rate as Bitcoin producing roughly once every 10 minutes.

+  Clarity Smart Contracts: Clarity is a new programming language for smart contracts that optimizes for predictability and security.
+It also makes the behavior, cost, and performance of smart contracts transparent for developers.
+Clarity is a decidable language so you can know, with certainty, from the code itself what the program will do.
+Developers can predict what a given Clarity program will do, and how much it will cost.
+Clarity is also interpreted which means no compiler is needed.
+The contract source code itself is published and executed by blockchain nodes.
+Clarity contracts have visibility into Bitcoin state, meaning hat contract logic can trigger based on pure Bitcoin transactions.
+So at the end, Clarity contracts can make interacting with Bitcoin state much easier for developers.

+  Stacks (STX) Cryptocurrency: Stacks cryptocurrency (STX) is designed primarily to be used as "fuel" to execute Clarity smart contracts.
+Stacks are also used for other network functions like registering digital assets, paying for transaction fees, and to publish Clarity contracts on the blockchan.
+Stacks can be locked by STX holders to participate in consensus and earn Bitcoin rewards.
+This process is called Stacking.
+The long-term value of Stacks is generally dependent on the growth of the Stacks network and demand for Clarity smart contracts.

-  In my opinion, this project is valuable and can improve more and more in future.
+  Conclusion: In my opinion, this project is valuable and can improve more in future.
 The tokenomics in the whitepaper are also distributed adequately and it can take a pretty good part of ones portfolio as there is various ways to get rewarded in this protocol.
 More importantly, these rewards are paid in BTC which is the most important and consistent currency so far.
+For the community contribution in this project, checking project can be helpful and as you can see in https://github.com/stacks-network, developers have been contributing and improving the project.